Google Apps FAQs

 What is Gmail?

-Gmail is the Notre Dame Google-powered email service for students.
-The service offers up to 30GB of storage for each account, shared between Gmail and Google Drive.
+Gmail is the Notre Dame Google-powered email service for all nd.edu accounts.
+The service provides unlimited storage quota for each account.

 How can I reflect a formal name change within my Google Apps for Notre Dame account?